nwesterhausen/dfraw_json_parser/README.md

           saved to disk in a location specified by this argument.
 This will create an 'raws.json' file in the directory specified by this argument.

+          If not specified, the current working directory will be used.

+          [default: ]

+      --parse <PARSE>
+          What level of parsing to perform.

+          Choose from:
+              - RawFile: Parse a single raw file
+              - RawModuleInfoFile: Parse a single raw module info file
+              - RawModule: Parse a single raw module
+              - All: Parse all, limited to locations if specified

-          Alongside raws.json will be a modules.json which is a JSON database for the raw modules that were found and parsed.
+          If All is chosen, the flags for parse_vanilla, parse_mods_downloaded, and parse_mods_installed will all influence exactly which locations are parsed.
+All also includes a modules.json which is a database of all modules and their info.

-          [default: ./www/]
+          [default: all]

+          Possible values:
+          - raw-file:             Parse a single raw file
+          - raw-module-info-file: Parse a single raw module info file
+          - raw-module:           Parse a single raw module
+          - all:                  Parse all, limited to locations if specified

+      --parse-vanilla
+          Parse vanilla raws

+      --parse-mods-downloaded
+          Parse downloaded workshop mods

+      --parse-mods-installed
+          Parse installed mods

   -h, --help
-          Print help information (use `-h` for a summary)
+          Print help (see a summary with '-h')

   -V, --version
-          Print version information
+          Print version
 ```

 ### How to use